-Each memorial bench permanently set in a lighted pool of flowing water that reflects in the evenings onto the bench and surrounding gravel field with a single victim’s name.
+Each memorial bench is permanently set in a lighted pool of flowing water.
+Each pool reflects in the evenings onto the bench and surrounding gravel field with a single victim’s name.

 Though each Memorial unit is designed with a bench, we (personally) associate each unit bench similarly to that of a grave site headstone.

 However, in an eyebrow raising NBC News article, Lisa Dolan, whose husband, U.S. Navy Captain Robert Dolan, was killed in the attack, said in the interview:

 “the park is designed to be interactive — kids sometimes slide down the sloped benches, and that’s OK.
 Pentagon workers will bring their lunches out on a nice day and sit on the benches enjoying their meal, and that’s OK, too.”